EPR (nuclear reactor): Flamanville 3 (France)

+In January 2022, it was announced that more time was needed for the repair of faulty welds and the solving of other issues.
+In December 2022, EDF announced a further delay of at least six months with an estimated cost increase of €500 million due to more work to establish a new process for the stress relieving heat treatment of some welds close to sensitive equipment.
+Fuel loading started in May 2024.
+Estimated total costs increased to €13.2 billion., which would bring the specific costs to €8090 per kW net electric capacity.

+Flamanville 3 achieved first criticality in September 2024.
+Grid connection took place in December 2024.

 Taishan 1 and 2 (China)

 In 2006, Areva took part in the first bidding process for the construction of four new nuclear reactors in China, together with Toshiba-owned Westinghouse and Russian Atomstroyexport.
 However Areva lost this bid in favour of Westinghouse's AP1000 reactors, in part because of Areva's refusal to transfer the expertise and knowledge to China.